jonnitto/Jonnitto.PrettyEmbedVideo/README.md

 | Javascript API                     |                    |   ✓    |
 | Filesize (JS & CSS)                |      smaller       | bigger |

 All packages from the PrettyEmbed series have the benefit of a better frontend performance since the player gets only loaded on request.
-So, no iframe/video get's loaded until the user wants to watch a video.
+So, no iframe/video gets loaded until the user wants to watch a video.

 ## Customization